MalotaOndrej/Maya_Relative_Transform_Dialog/README.md

-For older Maya versions you have to edit import of PySide and shiboken from 6 to 2.
+For older Maya versions you have to edit import of PySide and shiboken.
 Example:

 2025: